ericcst197/ericcst197/README.md

 - 👋 Hi, I’m Eric Choo, @ericcst197
 - 👀 I’m interested to become a self-taught developer.
-- 🌱 I’m currently learning HTML,CSS and Javasript.
+- 🌱 I’m currently learning HTML,CSS and Javascript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...